vieirads/100DaysOfCode/log.md

 **Thoughts:** Some concepts that I know about have specific names.
 I think I better learn the proper names.

 **Link to work:** no link for this part.

+### Day 67: September 03, 2020

+**Today's Progress:** Studied a bit of React.
+Create a app using the commands in terminal.

+**Thoughts:**  There are a lot of files that I have no idea what they are intend for.
+But I will keep things slow and learn the aspects of it bit by bit.

+**Link to work:** no link for this part.